 2019: one-time additional benefit payment payable on December 1, 2019, supplemental benefit reduced due to insufficiency of State payments effective following January 1st; 2018: early retirement eligibility changed to completion of twenty (20) years of credited service if ten (10) or more years of credited service as of November 7, 2017; early retirement reduction removed if ten (10) or more years of credited service as of November 7, 2017; supplemental benefit reduced due to insufficiency of State payments effective following January 1st.
-2017: accrued benefits frozen November 7, 2017; member contributions increased to 6.5%; average final compensation changed to highest three (3) years of the last five (5) years; normal retirement eligibility changed to earlier of attainment of age fifty-two (52) (age fifty (50) if ten (10) or more years of credited service as of November 7, 2017) and the completion of ten (10) years of Credited Service, or the completion of twenty-three (23) years of credited service; early retirement eligibility changed to attainment of age fifty (50) and completion of ten (10) years of credited service; 3.25% accrual rate (future accruals); 3% early retirement reduction factor added; DROP interest crediting rate updated to Fund return (minimum 0%) or fixed return of 1.5% as elected by the Member; supplemental benefit reduced due to insufficiency of State payments effective following January 1st.
+2017: accrued benefits frozen November 7, 2017; member contributions increased to 6.5%; average final compensation changed to highest three (3) years of the last five (5) years; normal retirement eligibility changed to earlier of attainment of age fifty-two (52) (age fifty (50) if ten (10) or more years of credited service as of November 7, 2017) and the completion of ten (10) years of Credited Service, or the completion of twenty-three (23) years of credited service; and the completion of ten (10) years of credited service; 3.25% accrual rate (future accruals); 3% early retirement reduction factor added; DROP interest crediting rate updated to Fund return (minimum 0%) or fixed return of 1.5% as elected by the Member; supplemental benefit reduced due to insufficiency of State payments effective following January 1st.
 2014-2016: supplemental benefit reduced due to insufficiency of State payments effective following January 1st.
-2013: participation by Police Chief made optional; supplemental benefit reduced due to insufficiency of State payments effective following January 1st.
 2011 - 2012: supplemental benefit reduced due to insufficiency of State payments effective following January 1st.